Former Canucks Sedins, Luongo headline Hockey Hall of Fame's 2022 class

 Luongo twice won 40 games with the Canucks, including an eye-popping 47 victories in 2006-07, and made at least 70 appearances in four straight seasons.

-A finalist for the Vezina Trophy as the league's top netminder on three occasions, Luongo finished behind only Sidney Crosby in Hart Trophy voting following that 47-win campaign.
+A finalist for the Vezina Trophy as the league's top netminder on three occasions, Luongo sat behind only Sidney Crosby in Hart Trophy voting following his 47-win campaign.

-The Montreal native won two Olympic gold medals, leading Canada to the top of the podium in Vancouver in 2010 before backing up Carey Price in Sochi, Russia, four years later.
+The Montreal native won two Olympic gold medals, leading Canada to the top of the podium in Vancouver in 2010 before backing up Carey Price in Sochi four years later.

+“It's a really, truly humbling experience,” Luongo said before adding of the Sedins: “And the best part of the whole thing is that I get to go in with two of my favourite teammates of all time and two of the greatest people I know.”

 Alfredsson put up 444 goals, 713 assists and 1,157 points during his 18 NHL seasons.

-The former Senators captain and face of franchise won the Calder Trophy as the NHL's rookie of the year in 1996, and added 100 points in 124 playoff contests.
+The face of Senators for a generation in the nation's capital won the Calder Trophy as the NHL's rookie of the year in 1996, and added 100 points in 124 playoff contests.

+“We looked up to the way he plays hockey and what kind of person he is,” Henrik Sedin said.

 Sallinen played 16 seasons with the Finnish women's national team, winning Olympic bronze in both 1998 and 2018.

-She added a silver at the 2019 world championships to go along with six bronze.
+She added a silver at the 2019 world championships to go along with six third-place finishes.
 In all, the 48-year-old scored 63 goals and added 59 assists in 81 games for her country.

+Hall of Fame selection committee chair Mike Gartner, who was inducted in 2012, said on the media call that Sallinen had yet to be informed of the honour, but quipped she should pick up the phone and dial in if she was listening.

 Carnegie, who died in March 2012 at age 92, has often been mentioned as the best Black hockey player to never play in the NHL.

-Following a long career in senior hockey, he founded Future Aces, one of Canada's first hockey schools in 1955.
+Following a long career in senior hockey where he faced racism that kept him from achieving his ultimate dream, Carnegie founded Future Aces, one of Canada's first hockey schools, in 1955.

-Carnegie was inducted into Canada's Sports Hall of Fame in 2001 and the Ontario Sports Hall of Fame in 2014.
-He is was named to the Order of Ontario and the Order of Canada.
+He was inducted into Canada's Sports Hall of Fame in 2001, the Ontario Sports Hall of Fame in 2014, and was also named to the Order of Ontario and the Order of Canada.

-The hall's 2020 edition was finally inducted last November after a delay because of the COVID-19 pandemic.
-Officials decided against naming a class of 2021.

-The selection committee met in-person this year for the first time since 2019.
+“This is so important to so many people out there who believed in my father,” said Herb Carnegie's daughter, Bernice.
+“Whether he was golfing or whether he was in business or whether he was working with thousands upon thousands of young people, it always came back to hockey and how his how he learned so much from the game.

 This report by The Canadian Press was first published June 27, 2022.